Original MIDIJACK advantages

 note on/note off data no longer makes sense, various active notes

-One considerable defect of the MIDI specification is that it supposedly
+note.
+One considerable defect of the MIDI specification is that it

-Sixteen "channels" are also sent on one wire, but at a greatly reduced
+wire.
+Sixteen "channels" are also sent on one wire, but at a greatly

 and understand the MIDI data of all 15 irrelevant channels while set to